 With this background set, the next 2 hour meeting, tentatively scheduled for May, 2021 will focus on additional interactions to 1) strengthen the community network, 2) review of a draft white paper outlining methods to bring genomic data science to underrepresented academic communities, 3) and demonstrate genomic data analysis on the cloud-based AnVIL platform.

 The following months will be used to develop three main products: 1) Short lab modules adapted from existing contributed material; 2) A MOOC-style teacher’s guide; and 3) Identify five scientific questions that are suitable for future research by students at diverse institutions.
 Instructors will be recruited to test these lab modules as a component of their regular teaching portfolio, with curricula designed in such a way as to reduce, rather than increase, teaching load for the participating instructors.
 Communication between students, educators, and scientists will be encouraged by including exercises that leverage both anvil-community.slack.com and discourse.org.
 Utilizing these community forums will allow scientists at research universities to interact with and support students with technical, scientific, and mentorship questions.

-This initial stage will conclude with a second set of two 2-4 hour online meetings in late summer of 2021.
+This initial stage will conclude with a final meeting in early 2022.
 Activities include: 1) Presenting the results from the initial testing; 2) Presenting the five research questions identified by the subgroups; 3) Discuss assessments, and identify curriculum revisions based on initial testing and necessary steps to expand to other institutions; 4) Research or teaching presentations by participating faculty; and 5) Draft a paper summarizing our efforts that will include each external faculty as an author.